qwx9/notes/net/todo/proj/sce/everything.md

 - keyboard shortcuts

 ## Graphics
+- just use ARGB32 images everywhere?
+- drw.c assumes that a shadow sprite exists?
 - unit selection -> selection ellipses of varying size (on top of shadows?)
 - cursors?
 - hud improvements